Photo by Tima Miroshnichenko / Pexels

 Progress through CEFR levels isn't linear.
 A child might understand vocabulary at an A1 level but speak at Pre-A1.
 They might read at A2 but struggle with listening.
 This is normal.
 Different skills develop at different rates.

 Most children need 100 to 200 hours of meaningful English exposure to move from one level to the next.
-At 15 minutes per day, that works out to roughly 12 to 24 months per level.
+At 15 minutes per day -- here's how to build a daily routine -- that works out to roughly 12 to 24 months per level.
 Some children move faster; some take longer.
 Both are fine.

 The important thing is not to rush.
 Each level builds the foundation for the next.
 Children who are pushed past their current level before it's solid tend to develop gaps that become harder to fill later.